w3c/wot/scripting/open-issues.md

 Alternatives:
 - Promise resolves if the protocol request was successfully made, and then the listener is called with every new discovered Thing object.
 - Promise resolves to an Observable (-like object) that can be used for attaching listeners, handling errors and for canceling or muting the discovery process as well.

+* F2F: Go with `Promise discover(optional ThingFilter filter, optional ThingDiscoveryCallback listener);` for now
+* F2F: Start proposal with Observable, which would allow cancel (stop retrieving RD results, reject further multicast responses, ...)
+* F2F: Reach out to ECMA or similar to get statement on Observables

 #### Remote creation of Things based on Things Description
 The current API is